 - Favorite: Filter by favorited devices.

-- Devices pending reboot: Filter by devices that require a system reboot.
+- Pending reboot: Filter by devices that require a system reboot.

 Select the view that best fits your preferences (detailed or compact).
 You can also edit and arrange table columns to highlight the most relevant device data.